djalbat/occam-styles/README.md

 ## Introduction

 This package contains colour definitions together with user interface and syntax schemes.
-It also contains the squiggly PNG used as a background for error tokens and, for want of a better place to put it, the Occam logo, both as a conventional and a JavaScript SVG.
+It also contains the Occam logo, both as a conventional and a JavaScript SVG.
 A distribution of [FiraCode](https://github.com/tonsky/FiraCode) is also included.

 ## Acknowledgements